Kalvium-Program/project-15-superwars-complete/readme.md

 ### Progression 4: Unity is strength

 Hurray! we're just one step away from completion.
-Add the logic of `totalScore()` method, such that it should _return total strength_ of the team, where team type is passed as parameter.
+Add the logic of `totalStrength()` method, such that it should _return total strength_ of the team, where team type is passed as parameter.

 ## Expected Output